appfog/afdocs/add-ons/sendgrid.markdown

 ## Install SendGrid

 In the "Add-ons" tab on your app console click "Install" for the SendGrid add-on.
-Thatâ€™s it!
+That's it!

 Once SendGrid has been added, you will notice new enironment variables: in the `Env variables` tab on your app console: `SENDGRID_USERNAME`, `SENDGRID_PASSWORD`, `SENDGRID_SMTP_HOST`.